rreusser/rrnum/README.md

 # rrnum

-> Gobs of sketchy numerical computing code that can maybe be repurposed
+> Gobs of numerical computing code with maybe a couple salvageable pieces

 ## Summary